What Is Breast Augmentation?

 How Long Do Breast Implants Last?

-In general, breast implants last approximately 10 years, with some potentially lasting even longer.
-That said, implants are not completely impervious to becoming “worn” after long periods, nor are they completely impervious to complications such as leaks, ruptures, rippling, or deflation.
-When these issues are not present, secondary breast surgery (also known as “breast revision surgery”) is relatively uncommon, though patients occasionally wish to “upgrade” implants from an augmentation performed in the past.
+As implanted medical devices, breast implants do not last forever; however, with newer technology and long-term surveillance, they can last for decades.
+That said, implants are not completely impervious to becoming “worn” after long periods, nor are they impervious to complications such as leaks, ruptures, rippling, or deflation.
+When these issues are not present, secondary breast surgery (also known as “revision breast surgery”) is relatively uncommon, though patients occasionally wish to “upgrade” implants from an augmentation performed in the past.

 Can I Breastfeed After Breast Augmentation Surgery?